leonardocamilleri/RL-Agent-vs.-Nasdaq-10-Research0/README.md

-# Reinforcement Learning for Dynamic Equity Allocation
+# Time-Varying Reinforcement Learning Agent for Dynamic Factor Investment in Equity Markets
 ### Research Project – Nasdaq-100 Stock Selection

 This project explores the use of deep reinforcement learning to dynamically select and allocate capital across stocks in the Nasdaq-100 universe.